andij/notes/experiments/fq-hipster.md

 ### Usage

-This example I've chosen `XML/HTML/SVG` as it's type
+This example I've chosen `XML/HTML/SVG` as it's type, which resulted in `markup` being included after the first three backticks.

 ```markup
 <fq-hipster>